top of page

 - Hybridizing Sounds

-An other fundamental parameter that describes a sound is its main envelope, that with a set of usually four main controls - Attack, Decay, Sustain, Release (ADSR) - tells us about the evolution of amplitude over time.
+Another fundamental parameter that describes a sound is its main envelope, which with a set of usually four main controls - Attack, Decay, Sustain, Release (ADSR) - tells us about the evolution of amplitude over time.

 That was a craft work and required a lot of time, but with today's digital workflow doing that is a breeze and can still surprise us because that technique is incredibly powerful.

-In particular removing the attack portion of a sound and listening directly to the remaining truncated part is very weird, because we can't easily tell what instrument is playing.
-That's because the attack portion of a sound is the most crucial for identifying lots of aural informations, so by applying a different one to it is key for achieving hybrid and original, unheard sounds.
-Definitely worth a try.
+In particular, removing the attack portion of a sound and listening directly to the remaining truncated part is very weird, because we can't easily tell what instrument is playing.
+That's because the attack portion of a sound is the most crucial for identifying lots of aural information, so applying a different one to it is key for achieving hybrid and original, unheard sounds.
+Worth a try.

 In the example below I've layered some one-shots of mine to create some cinematic effects, great for crafting interesting and rich textures.